edememinov/MacroDeck/README.md

 - Press ctr+c to force quit.
 - Run "node merge-files.js"

-The folder finalData will contain finalButton.js, this file contains all the deckboard buttons with a name.
+The folder finalData will contain finalButton.json, this file contains all the deckboard buttons with a name.

 # Roadmap
-- 3-D printed case for the Macro Board.
+- 3-D printed case for the MacroBoard
-- Bug fixes (none are know atm).
+- Bug fixes (none are know atm)
 - Improvements to user-experience
 - Code clean-up
+- Windows app to set up buttons and pages .txt file

 # Useful information on programming for ESP8266 (Wemos D1 R1)
 - [Set up Arduino IDE to work with Wemos D1 R1](https://www.instructables.com/Arduino-WeMos-D1-WiFi-UNO-ESP-8266-IoT-IDE-Compati/)